Contributing

 $ git commit -m "Add NOAA21 inputs"

-3. Run tests (from fireatlas root dir)
+3. Run tests from fireatlas root dir (requires optional dependencies)

 $ pytest -v tests/